asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Configuring-Outbound-Registrations.md

----

-**WARNING!:**
+!!! warning
     This page is under construction.
 Please refrain from commenting here until this warning is removed.

----
+[//]: # (end-warning)

 Overview